auredistribution/auredistribution/README.md

 **Contact**

-For bug reports, feature suggestions, or other feedback, please send an email to auredistribution@gmail.com# qld-state-redistribution
+For bug reports, feature suggestions, or other feedback, please send an email to auredistribution@gmail.com